jonrebelo/CRA-Visualization/README.md

 Geographical data is sourced from the FFIEC.

-There may be slight deviations in the data due to different fiscal year timings and the fact that our data is separated by activity within the calendar year.
+There may be slight deviations in the data due to different fiscal year timings for individual banks and the Federal Reserve data is categorized by activity within the calendar year.

 While every effort is made to ensure accuracy, please verify any critical information with official sources or consult a financial expert.